jshrake/blog/posts/2023-01-21-enabling-lerc-in-homebrew-gdal.md

 draft: false
 ---

-After reading <https://kokoalberti.com/articles/geotiff-compression-optimization-guide/>, I wanted to test LERC compression myself.
-Unfortunately, as of this writing, it's not available in the homebrew installed GDAL.
-The following steps will show you how to add LERC support to the homebrew installed GDAL:
+After reading <https://kokoalberti.com/articles/geotiff-compression-optimization-guide/>, I wanted to checkout the results of LERC compression myself.
+Unfortunately, as of this writing, LERC is not enabled in the Homebrew version of GDAL.
+Here are the steps to enable it:

 1. Clone and build <https://github.com/Esri/lerc.git>